By Delbert H. Rhodes

 The falling rain, acting as a roaring blanket enveloped the building.
 The crystalline beads pummeled the roof, resounding as little tom, toms playing to tiny dancing feet.
 The surfaces came aglow as the watery wax glistened against the night sky.
 As the droplets slid away, they oozed, and trickled down the building, snaking along the windows, until reaching the ground.
 Once mating with Mother Earth the waters fed the hungry soil, roots, and foliage.

 Preceding the rain was the night and calm.
 No swelling dark clouds, no threatening black sky, and no flashes of light blazing a trail in the heavens, as lightning bolts illuminated the unseen.
-Furthermore, absent was earth shaking, bellowing thunder, commonplace to the house’s garden.
-No, the rain came quietly: peppering the roof with tiny pebbles of liquid crystal.
-Descending upon the world with a purpose, only it and God fully understood.
+Furthermore, absent was earth-shaking, bellowing thunder, commonplace to most storms.
+No, the rain came quietly: peppering the roof with tiny pebbles of liquid crystal; descending upon the world with a purpose, only it and God fully understood.
 Then as quickly as it arrived, the rain departed.